GlitcherOG/SSX-PS2-Collection-Modder/README.md

 - Make Better Workflow interface
 - Control Editor Menu
 - Redo Loc and Music INF (Support Other Games)
+- Figure out the Offsets
+- Fix metal Alpha not saving

 ### If I ever find the correct code or work it out
 - Refpack Compressor